-The program is divided into three domains, each of which contains three modules.
+The Nurse Leadership Development program is divided into three domains, each of which contains three modules.
 The most popular approaches for the program are:

-- Press Ganey-led training: Press Ganey’s team of nursing experts will provide training to nurse managers over the course of several months.
+- Press Ganey-led training: Press Ganey’s team of expert nursing consultants experts will provide training to nurse managers over the course of several months.

-- Train-the-trainer: Press Ganey’s team of nursing experts will train internal or organization leaders to then train their nurse managers.
+- Train-the-trainer: Press Ganey’s team of expert nursing consultants will train internal or organization leaders to then train their nurse managers.
 The organization can customize the curriculum to include specific elements or standards unique to the organization.